-Executive Committee prepares matters to be considered at the Board of Directors' meetings.
-In addition the Board has delegated its decision making authority to Executive Committee on acquisitions and divestments, financial matters and investments which have a value exceeding EUR 3.0 million but below EUR 5.0.
-The Executive Committee consists of Chairman and Vice Chairman of the Board, President and CEO and at Chairman's invitation one or several members of the Board.
-In 2015, the Executive Committee comprised Antti Herlin (Chairman), Pekka Ala-Pietilä, Nils Ittonen and Susan Duinhoven (from 1 October 2015, until 18 September Harri-Pekka Kaukonen).
-The Executive Committee convened 7 times
+The Executive Committee prepares matters to be considered at the Board of Directors' meetings.
+In addition, the Board has delegated its decision making authority to the Executive Committee on acquisitions and divestments, financial matters and investments which have a value exceeding EUR 3.0 million but below EUR 5.0.
+The Executive Committee consists of the Chairman and Vice Chairman of the Board, the President and CEO and at the Chairman's invitation one or several members of the Board.

+In 2016, the Executive Committee comprised Pekka Ala-Pietilä (Chairman), Antti Herlin, Nils Ittonen and Susan Duinhoven.
+The Executive Committee convened 14 times in 2016 with an average attendance rate of 95%.